-- GHC now has support for plugins which modify the type checker.
-This allows external users to interface with GHC and write type-checking plugins to solve constraints and equalities generated by the typechecker. - This feature is experimental and will likely change in the future. - GHC has implemented "The Applicative Monad Proposal", meaning the Applicative typeclass is now a superclass of Monad.
-This is a breaking change and your programs will need to be updated. - GHC has implemented the "Burning Bridges Proposal", meaning that many of the combinators in Prelude are now reexported from more generic modules (such as Data.Traversable), rather than exporting custom, less-generic versions.
-This is a change that may require updates to your program. - GHC now has support for 'partial type signatures', which give you the ability to add 'holes' to a type signature that the compiler can later infer.
-For more, see Section 7.15. - GHC now has support for a new extension, -XStaticPointers, that allows you to (de)reference and serialize pointers to known, closed expressions.
+- GHC has implemented "The Applicative Monad Proposal", meaning the Applicative typeclass is now a superclass of Monad.
+This is a breaking change and your programs will need to be updated.
+Please see the GHC 7.10 Migration Guide on the GHC wiki. - GHC has implemented the "Burning Bridges Proposal", meaning that many of the combinators in Prelude are now reexported from more generic modules (such as Data.Traversable), rather than exporting custom, less-generic versions.
+This is a change that may require updates to your program.
+Please see the GHC 7.10 Migration Guide on the GHC wiki. - GHC now has support for 'partial type signatures', which give you the ability to add 'holes' to a type signature that the compiler can later infer.
+For more, see Section 7.15. - The integer-gmp package has been completely rewritten from the ground up.
+The primary change in this rewrite is that GHC-compiled programs that link to GMP no longer 'hook' GMP allocation routines, to create an Integer on the raw Haskell heap.
+Instead, integer-gmp now allocates all memory in Haskell code, and talks to GMP via normal FFI imports like other C code. - The practical side effect of this is that C libraries which bind to GMP (such as MPFR or FLINT) no longer need careful (or impossible) hacks to be used inside a GHC-compiled program via the FFI; GMP is treated just like any other C library, with no special accommodations. - GHC now has support for plugins which modify the type checker.
+This allows external users to interface with GHC and write type-checking plugins to solve constraints and equalities generated by the typechecker. - This feature is experimental and will likely change in the future. - GHC now has support for a new extension, -XStaticPointers, that allows you to (de)reference and serialize pointers to known, closed expressions.
 This is primarily aimed at making distributed programming (via interfaces like Cloud Haskell) easier.
-For more, see Section 7.21.

-This feature is experimental and will likely change in the future.

-• GHC now has preliminary support for DWARF-based debugging, when compiling programs with the new -g option.
-This will embed DWARF information into the module object files, which can then be read by tools like GDB for backtraces or single-stepping.

-This feature is highly experimental and will likely change in the future, but should still be useful today.
+For more, see Section 7.21. - This feature is experimental and will likely change in the future. - GHC now has preliminary support for DWARF-based debugging, when compiling programs with the new -g option.
+This will embed DWARF information into the module object files, which can then be read by tools like GDB for backtraces or single-stepping. - This feature is highly experimental and will likely change in the future, but should still be useful today.